 A wild bird can’t tell you when it feels sick.
 Birders who know how to recognize sick birds, however, can take steps to prevent spreading illnesses at their birdfeeders as well as render aid to sick birds to help speed their recoveries.
 But how can you tell exactly when a bird is sick?

+Birds can succumb to many different illnesses and injuries, and many times a sick bird will not come near backyard feeders.
 When an unwell bird does appear, however, there are two ways to recognize it: by appearance and by behavior.

 Recognizing Sick Birds by Appearance

 Not every sick bird will show symptoms of an illness, but those that do can be easily recognized.
 A healthy bird looks clean and whole, often looking just like it would in a field guide or nature photograph.
 Its feathers will be in place, its posture alert and its eyes clear and intelligent.
 Sick birds, however, may show several symptoms such as: